-There are so many reasons you might need to capture a screenshot in Windows 10 or 11.
-You might need to show a coworker or a friend how to use an application.
-Perhaps you need to capture an excerpt from a webpage, highlight the relevant portion and share it on social media.
+There are so many reasons you might need to capture a screenshot in Windows 10 or Windows 11.
+You might need to show a coworker how to use your company's software.
+You might want to capture an excerpt from a webpage, highlight the relevant portion and share it on social media.
 Or maybe you have an image stuck in one of your programs and can't export it any other way.

-Whatever your reason, there are lots of ways to take screenshots in Windows and which method you choose should depend on what you need to capture and how you intend to share it.
-Below, we'll show you how to capture screenshots that grab the whole desktop or particular portions of it, including entire web pages or frames from YouTube videos.
+Whatever your reason, there are lots of ways to take screenshots in Windows 10 or 11 and which method you choose depends on what you need to capture and how you intend to share it.
+Below, we'll show you how to capture Windows screenshots that grab the whole desktop, a single window or a custom area of it.
+We'll show you how to grab entire web pages that don't fit on the screen and frames from YouTube videos.
 If you need to capture video, see our tutorial on how to screen record in Windows.

 Print Screen Key Captures Screenshots to Clipboard

-The easiest way to take a screenshot in Windows 11 or 10 is to just hit the Print Screen key (sometimes abbreviated as PrtSc or Print Scrn) and your entire desktop will be copied to your clipboard.
+The easiest way to take a screenshot in Windows 10 or Windows 11 is to just hit the Print Screen key (sometimes abbreviated as PrtSc or Print Scrn) and your entire desktop will be copied to your clipboard.
 While easy, the Print Screen method is a little clunky.

 If you have multiple monitors, you'll grab all the desktops in one huge image and, if you want to save your image as a file, you'll still need to paste it into an image editor such as Microsoft Paint, GIMP or Photoshop.